marpaia/quanto/CONTRIBUTING.md

-# Developer Guide
+# Contributor Guide

-The developer guide has the following sections:
+The contributor guide has the following sections:

 - [Setup](#setup)
 - [Build](#build)